vitiral/artifact/docs/QuickStart.md

 '''
 ```

-We used the `partof` attribute to link these to `REQ-purpose`. `REQ-purpose` now
-has "parts" `REQ-world` and `REQ-aliens` and it's completion and test percentage
-will depend on them.

-Now we will create a design specification for `REQ-world`:
+Now we will create a design specification for `REQ-world`.
+We do not have
+to use `partof` because the names are identical (only the type differs):
 ```
 [SPC-world]
 text = '''